shuzhao-li/yung/chapters/0_APPENDIX.md

 him in that matter claims his liveliest gratitude to this day.
 And he got through.
-He came to college in his cue and Chinese tunic, hut put off both in the course of his first year*
+He came to college in his cue and Chinese tunic, hut put off both in the course of his first year.

 His nationality made him a good deal of a stranger, and this, together with his extreme